Oh My Food Recipes

 • Sprinkle some chopped green onion (2 sticks of green onion) from step 1.

-• Lastly, pour 2 cups of chicken broth into a pot and turn on a small medium fire until it's boiling.
+• Lastly, pour 2 cups of chicken broth into a pot and turn on a small to medium fire until it's boiling.
 After, pour the chicken broth over the cooked wonton in step 16 when it is ready to serve.

 Notes